 Step 1 - Place the Casing Cap on the Inclinometer Casing

-Ensure you have the proper sized collar connected to the Casing Cap.
-Instructions for replacing the collar on the Casing Cap can be found in the "Changing the Collar on the SAAV Install Kit's Weather-Resistant Enclosure" guide.
-Remove the cover of the Casing Cap by removing the screws in the four corners.
+Ensure you have the proper sized collar connected to the Casing Cap assembly.
+Instructions for replacing the collar on the Casing Cap assembly can be found in the "Changing the Collar on the SAAV Install Kit's Weather-Resistant Enclosure" guide.
+Remove the cover of the Casing Cap by removing the screws in the four corners with a Phillips screwdriver.

-Remove the Extension Tube Anchor from inside of the Casing Cap by removing the bolt holding it in place.
+Remove the Extension Tube Anchor from inside of the Casing Cap by removing the 3” long Bronze Compression Bolt 1/4-20 holding it in place.
+This will require the included ratchet and 7/16” deep socket.
 Place the disassembled Casing Cap onto the inclinometer casing.

 Step 2 - Insert SAAV Into the Borehole